Django¶

 We do not store our secret settings inside our source code.

-All sensible settings are stored in config/.env
+All sensible settings are stored in config/.env file,

 which is not tracked by the version control.